 (c) If a hybrid electric vehicle, at least one electric machine contributes to propulsion of the vehicle under the maximum power condition.

 2.2.
-This UN GTR does not apply to fuel cell vehicles.
+When determined according to the requirements of this UN GTR, the resulting vehicle system power rating may be considered as comparable to the power rating traditionally assigned to conventional vehicles, which is the power rating of the internal combustion engine.

 2.3.
-When determined according to the requirements of this UN GTR, the resulting vehicle system power rating may be considered as comparable to the power rating traditionally assigned to conventional vehicles, which is the power rating of the internal combustion engine.

-2.4.
 The following document(s) are referenced in such a way that some or all of their content constitutes requirements of this document.
 The latest edition of the referenced document(s) (including any amendments) applies: